Natanlimap/Natanlimap/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=natanlimap" alt="natanlimap" /></a> </p>

-- 🔭 I’m currently working on [Discord Bot in Python](https://github.com/Natanlimap/python-discord-bot)

-- 🌱 I’m currently learning **Machine Learning and A.I**

-- 🤝 I’m looking for help with [Discord Bot in Python](https://github.com/Natanlimap/python-discord-bot)
+- 🌱 Currently I have focused my studies on Flutter and Dart, exploring design patterns covering topics such as project architecture, good programming practices, scalability and user experience.

 - 👨‍💻 All of my projects are available at [https://github.com/Natanlimap](https://github.com/Natanlimap)

-- 💬 Ask me about **Dart, Flutter,Javascript, React js, Node js and Tailwind Css**
+- 💬 Ask me about **Dart, Flutter,Javascript, React js, Node js**

 - 📫 How to reach me **natanlimap@gmail.com**

-- 📄 Know about my experiences [I am currently working as a front-end developer at UFRN and I am developing a django application with the team in order to carry out the epidemiological monitoring of the state of Rio Grande do Norte.
-In addition to this project, I have worked with several website projects (using different frameworks) and mobile applications (mainly in flutter).](I am currently working as a front-end developer at UFRN and I am developing a django application with the team in order to carry out the epidemiological monitoring of the state of Rio Grande do Norte.
-In addition to this project, I have worked with several website projects (using different frameworks) and mobile applications (mainly in flutter).)
+- 📄 Know about my experiences [I am currently working as a Flutter developer at UFRN in SVPRO APP project that has the purpose of developing an application that will be an intelligent mobile solution called an on-board computer, smartphones and tablets, through which it will be possible to manage vehicles and provide resources such as an inclinometer, rotogram, logistics control, GPRS and WiFi communication.
+Fi, telemetry and others..](I am currently working as a Flutter developer at UFRN in SVPRO APP project that has the purpose of developing an application that will be an intelligent mobile solution called an on-board computer, smartphones and tablets, through which it will be possible to manage vehicles and provide resources such as an inclinometer, rotogram, logistics control, GPRS and WiFi communication.
+Fi, telemetry and others...)

-- ⚡ Fun fact **I am passionate about working with javascript.
+- ⚡ Fun fact **I am passionate about working with flutter.
 I feel I can do so much with little effort**

 <h3 align="left">Connect with me:</h3>
 <p align="left">